 Bench for Plants

-An unassuming narrow bench that is slightly weathered can find a new purpose as a low shelf or table to display potted plants, or—in this case—outdoor terrarium gardens.
-Not to encourage you to hang on to something you may not want anymore, but it never hurts to look at something in the yard with a fresh perspective and the possibility of repurposing, before it ends up in a landfill.Continue to 12 of 16 below.
+An unassuming narrow bench that is slightly weathered can find a new purpose as a low shelf or table of displaying potted plants, or—in this case—outdoor terrarium gardens.
+Not to encourage you to hang on to something you may not want anymore, but it never hurts to look at something in the yard with a fresh perspective and the possibility of repurposing, before it ends up in a landfill.Continue to 11 of 15 below.

-A wood-slat bench—a popular project featured in mid-20th-century how-to books and magazines -- gets an updated look with a backrest, paint and a small umbrella.
-The bench is situated along a pathway, which is a good place to escape or contemplate projects in the immediate vicinity.Continue to 14 of 16 below.
+A wood-slat bench—a popular project featured in mid-20th-century how-to books and magazines—gets an updated look with a backrest, paint, and a small umbrella.
+The bench is situated along a pathway, which is a good place to escape or contemplate projects in the immediate vicinity.Continue to 13 of 15 below.

 Wagon Wheel Bench

-Two wagon wheels become the arms and supports for this rustic Western-style bench—perfect for a yard that features cacti, succulents and drought-tolerant landscaping—perfect for a yard that features cacti, succulents and drought-tolerant landscaping.
+Two wagon wheels become the arms and supports for this rustic Western-style bench that's perfect for a yard that features cacti, succulents, and drought-tolerant landscaping.